Friday, June 3, 2011

 IF YOU VISIT PARIS, THINK OF STAYING IN AN AREA THAT MOST TOURISTS OVERLOOK

-The intersection of three bus and three métro lines intersecting at City Hall make this outlying area accessible.
+The junction of three bus and three métro lines at City Hall make this outlying area accessible.

 Hotel web site